Tevemadar/QuickNII/Docs/Introduction.rst

 Figure from Bjerke et al. 2018.
 Front Neuroanat.

+QuickNII and VisuAlign are part of the QUINT workflow

 .. tip::
    Visit `EBRAINS <https://ebrains.eu/service/quint/>`_ for more information about QUINT. .. tip::
    Visit `EBRAINS <https://ebrains.eu/service/quint/>`_ for more information about QUINT.
 Find full user documentation `here <https://quint-workflow.readthedocs.io>`_.
-Check out our video tutorial that shows how to use QuickNII and VisuAlign for regional quantification.

-QuickNII and VisuAlign are part of the QUINT workflow